prof-rossetti/nyu-info-2335-201706/projects/freestyle/examples/sql-crud-app/project-example.md

 Use Python to create a CRUD application with an SQL database datastore.

-> NOTE: It is acceptable and encouraged to build upon your existing [CSV file CRUD Application Project](/projects/crud-application/project.md), switching-out the CSV datastore with an SQL database.
+> NOTE: It is acceptable and encouraged to build upon your existing [CSV file CRUD Application Project](/projects/crud-application/project.md), switching-out the CSV datastore with an SQL database. #Fix Link

 For optional further exploration, deploy your database application to a Heroku server,